jymorris/MADS-Capstone-CFPB/README.md

 This repository contains code and tools for processing and analyzing the CFPB customer complaints dataset, creating a Flask API, and deploying a Streamlit dashboard.

-You can try out the CFPB dashboard application hosted on Google Cloud using this link: [here](https://cfpb-dashboard-app-ltsyz5ld4a-uc.a.run.app/)
+You can try out the CFPB dashboard application hosted on Google Cloud: [here](https://cfpb-dashboard-app-ltsyz5ld4a-uc.a.run.app/)

 ## Directory Structure